bowen-upenn/scene_graph_commonsense/README.md

 4. We show that these techniques can also be used to enhance the performance of other existing scene graph generation algorithms.

 ## TODOs
+1. Release pretrained model weights.
-1. Clean up the codes for efficient single-image inference.
+2. Clean up the codes for efficient single-image inference.
-2. Clean up the codes for integrating the Bayesian classification head into other scene graph generation algorithms, starting from a common [code framework](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+3. Clean up the codes for integrating the Bayesian classification head into other scene graph generation algorithms, starting from a common [code framework](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
-3. Clean up the codes for running experiments on the OpenImage V6 dataset.
+4. Clean up the codes for running experiments on the OpenImage V6 dataset.

 ## Dependencies
 Please check [requirements.txt](requirements.txt).
 You can run the following commands to create a virtual environment and install all the requirements: